keycloakify/oidc-spa/README.md

 -   Does not handle session expiration; users aren’t automatically logged out or warned before expiration.
 -   Lacks mock implementations for testing against mock identities.

-oidc-spa exports `oidc-spa/keycloak` providing all the keycloak specific feature that keycloak-js offers.
+oidc-spa exports `oidc-spa/keycloak`, providing all the Keycloak-specific features that keycloak-js offers.

 oidc-spa even comes with a polyfill implementation of the keycloak-js API.